 Browse courses to find something that interests you.

-This course is intended for and accessible to any participant who is willing and interested in learning more about the UN, acting as a UNAA (NSW) Liaison Officer, and developing a set of transferable skills for application in their personal development and career.
+This course is intended for and accessible to any participant who is prepared and interested in learning more about the UN, sustainability, and developing a set of transferable skills for application in their personal development and career.

-Dr Daryl Le Cornu has over 30 years experience teaching Modern History and Legal Studies in high schools and is a textbook writer for both subjects.
+Dr Daryl Le Cornu has over 30 years’ experience teaching modern history and legal studies in high schools and is a textbook author for both subjects.
 Over his career, Daryl has developed a passion for teaching about human rights, the United Nations, nuclear disarmament, international law and global governance.
-He was a curriculum officer with the NSW Department of Education from 2011-2012 and was tasked with supporting the implementation of the national curriculum in NSW government schools.
+He was a curriculum officer with the NSW Department of Education from 2011-2012 and was tasked with supporting the implementation of the national curriculum in NSW Government schools.
 Since 2013, he has been a curriculum lecturer at university.
-Daryl has been involved with the United Nations Association of Australia (UNAA), serving two years as Vice President.
+Daryl has been involved with the United Nations Association of Australia (UNAA), serving two years as vice president.
 He is currently a member of the Board of ICAN Australia (the International Campaign to Abolish Nuclear Weapons), and President of the World Citizens Association of Australia (WCAA).

-Kel served with the Australian Army for 20 years, retiring in 1992 as a Major.
-In that year he joined the United Nations Department of Peacekeeping Operations as an international civilian, serving in Cambodia, Rwanda, Yugoslavia, East Timor and Sudan.
+Kel served with the Australian Army for 20 years, retiring in 1992 with the rank of major.
+In that year, he joined the United Nations Department of Peacekeeping Operations as an international civilian, serving in Cambodia, Rwanda, Yugoslavia, East Timor and Sudan.

-These UN operations exposed him to personal hardships and extraordinary challenges which went a long way towards establishing his views on refugees, humanitarism and global citizenship.
+These UN operations exposed Kel to personal hardships and extraordinary challenges which went a long way towards establishing his views on refugees, humanitarianism and global citizenship.
 During these missions he participated in tasks and operations which allowed him to experience and see first-hand the value of the United Nations on a global level.

 Andrea is a sustainable business advisor specialising in the 2030 Agenda.
-She is a founding partner of award-winning B-Corp and global consulting firm One Stone Advisors and an accredited expert with the NSW government’s Sustainability Advantage programme, where she helps organisations across food, fashion, finance, consumer goods, construction, tourism, health and retail sectors integrate and take action on the Sustainable Development Goals (SDGs).
+She is a founding partner of award-winning B-Corp and global consulting firm, One Stone Advisors and an accredited expert with the NSW government’s Sustainability Advantage Program.
+There, she helps organisations across food, fashion, finance, consumer goods, construction, tourism, health and retail sectors integrate and take action on the sustainable development goals (SDGs).

-Andrea has over 25 years of consulting experience in responsible business, supporting sustainability leaders like Carlsberg, Electrolux, Ericsson, Novartis and Sydney Opera House.
-She has worked with UN Environment, the International Labour Organisation and UN Broadband Commission and is VP Programs for the United Nations Association of Australia (NSW).
-A member of the Australian Institute of Company Directors, Andrea holds Masters degrees in Environmental Management and Social Anthropology, lectures in responsible business at the University of Sydney Business School and is a certified Primary Ethics teacher.
+Andrea has over 25 years of consulting experience in responsible business, supporting sustainability leaders like Carlsberg, Electrolux, Ericsson, Novartis and the Sydney Opera House.
+She has worked with UN Environment, the International Labour Organisation and UN Broadband Commission and is VP of Programs for the United Nations Association of Australia (NSW).
+A member of the Australian Institute of Company Directors, Andrea holds master’s degree in environmental management and social anthropology, lectures in responsible business at the University of Sydney Business School and is a certified primary ethics teacher.

-Before joining the School of Information, Systems and Modeling (ISM), Kaveh was with diverse schools (including Information Technology, Electrical and Computer Engineering, Physics, Chemical and Petroleum Engineering, and Biochemical Engineering) at Monash University, Australian National University, University of Sydney, National University of Singapore, and Sharif University of Technology.
+Before joining the School of Information, Systems and Modeling (ISM), Kaveh was with diverse schools (including Information Technology, Electrical and Computer Engineering, Physics, Chemical and Petroleum Engineering, and Biochemical Engineering) at Monash University, Australian National University, University of Sydney, National University of Singapore and the Sharif University of Technology.